tempire/festival/articles/dancefest-the-trailer.md

 *Not just a hotel, but a Casino.*

-*Not just famous teachers for one dance, but famous teachers is many dances.*
+*Not just famous teachers for one dance, but famous teachers for many dances.*

 Let's kick off 2013 with the coolest video you've seen for *any* dance event.